Sidrah-Madiha/30-Days-of-Udacity-for-Deep-Learning-Nanodegree/README.md

 **Day 9/30 (16th.
 Nov, 2019):** <br/>
 - Still working on project "Dog Breed Classifier" , found the issue I didn't normalize test data and that was causing issue of acheiving more than 10 percent accuaracy, wasted more than 5 GPU hours, too tired to go on, now will resume work tomorrow.

+**Day 10/30 (17th.
+Nov, 2019):** <br/>
+- Still working on project "Dog Breed Classifier" , acheived only 57 percent accuracy on my tansfer learning based dog breed classifier, I only changed number of output in pretrained network, spent 5 hours on it.Now I will use an added linear layer and train network tomorrow.

+**Day 11/30 (18th.
+Nov, 2019):** <br/>
+- Finally completed project Dog Breed Classifier !!!
+Phew!! that took alot of time, now reading section "Jobs in Deep Learning"